 There is a lot to consider when thinking about donating your eggs.
 It’s particularly important to understand that the UK donor anonymity law means that any children conceived from donated eggs (or sperm) have the right to seek information about donors once they reach the age of 18.

-What’s included in the treatment?
+What’s included in the Freeze and Share package?

 This will include everything you need for the treatment process, as well as one year’s worth of annual storage fees.
 After the first year, annual storage costs £350 for each year that your eggs are kept frozen.
 Current laws allow egg storage for a maximum period of ten years.
 There are, however, some situations in which this storage limit can be extended.
 We would recommend that you discuss this with your clinician if you would like further information.